IkerKa/dbdRandomizer/README.md

 - `map <name>` - Get information about a specific map
 - `maplist` - Get a list of all maps
 - `shrine` - Get the current shrine of secrets

+--Future updates--
+- `bingo` - Get a list of objectives.
+Two players can enter a room, first to complete a line wins.

 ## **Entity Relationalship Diagram (ERD)📊**
 #### *Final Version*